finnjames/fsj.xyz/src/markdown/cv.md

 <span class="gray">May 2021 – May 2022</span>

-I am creating a new internal application to improve interface accessibility and consistency.
+I created an internal application to improve interface accessibility and consistency across platforms.

 ### UNC Department of Physics & Astronomy <span class="roman">— Research Assistant</span>